AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 Afterwards you have to create a __client__ for your application.
 The sidebar has the button "Clients", simply click on "Clients" and then "Create".
 For this showcase we fill the field ID with __keycloakdemo__ and save.

 Although we have to add a Valid Redirect URL.
-Since the demo runs on the default http://localhost:8080/* we'll add this URL as a Valid Redirect URL.
+Since the demo runs on the default http://localhost:8080/* we'll add this URL as a "Valid Redirect URL".

 ---

 Before we create a new __user__, we have to set a default role for new users.
-To do this we head to roles, the button can be found in the sidebar.
+To do this we head to "Roles", the button can be found in the sidebar.
 Now we add a __role__ called "user".
 We don't add a description.
 Afterwards we head back to the main window of roles and click the tab "Default Roles", where we simply add the role "user" to realm default roles.
 Now every new __user__ has the role "user".

 ---